-In the heart of Toronto, Keystone fosters a project-based, experiential learning environment in which students gain knowledge and skills to become responsible, socially-conscious, independent world citizens.
-We believe that education should open minds and cultivate human intelligence.
-Keystone's holistic approach to education fosters the capacity needed for a successful life full of purpose and joy, igniting a passion for life-long learning and inspiring responsibility for the self, the community, and the world.
+Keystone fosters a project-based, experiential learning environment in which students gain knowledge and skills to become responsible, socially conscious, and independent world citizens.
+With our English and French Bilingual Kindergarten program and holistic approach to education, students acquire the capacity needed for a successful life full of purpose and joy, igniting a passion for life-long learning and inspiring responsibility for the self, the community, and the world.

 Learning at Keystone International Schools during COVID-19